Dieppe pays homage to its sailors and its maritime heritage

 The Pollet district, the former fishermen's quarter located on the peninsula between the outer harbor and the Canada basin, is the historic and emotional heart of the Fête de la Mer.
 It is from here that the processions depart, it is here that the sea shanties resonate, and it is on the Carénage quay that the festive village is set up.
 Le Pollet, with its steep streets, fishermen's houses, and maritime memory, embodies the soul of Dieppe.

-The Fête de la Mer de Dieppe is scheduled for June 20 and 21, 2026, on the port quays.
-Two days of festivities paying homage to the sailors and maritime traditions of Dieppe.
+The Dieppe Sea Festival is scheduled for June 6 and 7, 2026, on the port quays.
+Two days of festivities paying tribute to sailors and Dieppe's maritime traditions.

-The Fête de la Mer de Dieppe returns in June 2026 to celebrate the city's maritime heritage.
-The detailed program will be announced in the spring of 2026.
+The Dieppe Sea Festival returns on Saturday, June 6 and Sunday, June 7, 2026, to the port quays and the Pollet district to celebrate the city's maritime heritage.
+The detailed program will be announced by the City of Dieppe.

 By car: Dieppe is accessible via the A151 from Rouen (65 km, approx. 1 hour).
 Parking near the port.